 - Longitudinal or cohort studies:

-- A group of people are followed over many years to ascertain how variables such as smoking habits, exercise, occupation and geography may affect outcome.
+- A group of people is followed over many years to ascertain how variables such as smoking habits, exercise, occupation and geography may affect outcome.

 - Prospective studies are more highly rated than retrospective ones, although the former obviously take many years to perform.
 Retrospective studies are more likely to produce bias.

 - The more data are pooled, the more valid the results but possibly the less relevant they become to individual patients.
 Meta-analysis can therefore be a useful tool but it has some important limitations.

 - A meta-analysis takes perhaps 10 trials of 100 patients and to combine the results as if it were a trial of 1,000 patients.